zhipeng-d-chen/blockless-bless-network-bot/README.md

 	```bash
 	node index.js
 	```
-**NOTE: The total time is refreshed every 10minute connection, One account only can have 5 nodeid max and can't be deleted, I recomended to save your Nodeid(pubkey) and hardwareid of your account**
+**NOTE: The total time is refreshed every 10minute connection, One account only can have 5 nodeid connected, I recomended to save your Nodeid(pubkey) and hardwareid of your account**
+**      Your hardwareinfo data of the nodeid is saved in hardwareInfo.json when you running the script, please do not delete this file.
+If you add more nodeid or accounts, it will automatically add the data when you start the script**

 ## License
 This project is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for more details.